emberjs/rfcs/text/0000-assisted-upgrades.md

 # Summary

-Manually updating Ember apps to remove depreciated syntax is time consuming and troublesome.
+Manually updating Ember apps to remove depreciated syntax is time consuming and error-prone.
 We should automate this process where possible and make it a first class citizen in Ember.

 # Motivation